RoadtoMastery/Hello-World/README.md

 # Hello-World
-My first attempt at a creating a repository
+My first attempt at  creating a repository

 Currently, I am learning the basics of HTML, CSS, Bootstrap, Javascript, jQuery on Free Code Camp.